ja0nz/bachelorarbeit/paper.md

 ## 4.2.
 Container components

 The second layer of the checkout microservice like `<sign-in>` or `<shipping-details>` still contains mostly logic and little or less styling.
-The job of a *container component* is to control its underlying presentational components and to define a **set of ACTIONS towards the model**.
+The job of a *container component* is to control its underlying presentational components and to define and spell a **set of ACTIONS towards the model**.
 Every *container* mounted directly under the service root may have a dedicated area inside the worker thread reserved for its duties.
 For example, a typical `<sign-in>` contains merely two fields, username and password and a submit button.
 The *container component* waits for a submit action, aggregating the credentials, and might add some semantics to them.
 Field values and the action message will be dispatched towards the model for further processing like initiating an authorization process.

 Every *container component* is eligible to aggregate subordinate events from its children, buffer them and interact with the model via a **unified message system**.
 A base class, from which `<sign-in>` or `<shipping-details>` can be extended, might look like this: